-Mentoring and advisement is an essential part of the program.
-Students meet with faculty and the program director to ensure that educational goals are being met.
-For a personal consultation about your career plans and how the GC-Multimedia Journalism can empower you to meet your goals, contact the academic program director, Senior Lecturer Chris Harvey, via email: firstname.lastname@example.org.
+Mentoring and advising are an essential part of the program.
+Students meet with faculty and the academic program director to ensure that educational goals and career learning and development goals are met.
+To learn more about the program, prospective students should contact the program director, Senior Lecturer Chris Harvey, via email: email@example.com.

-The GC-Multimedia Journalism is a 12-credit, 4-course graduate program designed for professional communicators to learn the skills and concepts needed for digital storytelling across media platforms, particularly the Internet and mobile devices.
-Topics include Multimedia Journalism, Online Journalism, Mobile Journalism and New Media Entrepreneurship.
-Upon successful completion, students should be able to:
+- The GC-Multimedia Journalism is a 12-credit, 4-course graduate program designed for professional communicators to learn the skills and concepts needed for digital storytelling across media platforms, particularly the Internet and mobile devices.

 - Plan of study topics include an Introduction to Multimedia Skills; Interactive Design and Development; Social Media Content Creation; Audience Engagement and Analytics; and Media Entrepreneurship.

 - Students learn to shoot and edit photos and video for nonfiction storytelling; create interactive, responsive web pages using html and css; write stories and social media posts using mobile devices and engage with audiences on social media; and research and pitch ideas for new digital media businesses.